ins1gn1a/CardScan4Linux/README.md

 Note: It is not neccessary to include wildcards, however if you are using a child-directory as the exclusions then the wildcards will be necessary either side of the forward slashes.

+## Min Size / Max Size
+The `-min/--max-size` and `-max/--max-size` command flags are used when performing the file discovery.
+Specifically each are used to set the minimum and maximum file sizes, respectively, of the files that will be audited for payment card-data.

 ## Optional Arguments:
 `-h, --help`          Show this help message and exit
 <br>  `-o, --output `       Output data to a file instead of the Terminal.